- last update 12 Oct 2019 -

 Push Hands (PH for short) are a range of partner exercises and drills that are designed to make you more sensitive in the detection of what your partner (or opponent) is doing.
 PH can be done simply as a training exercise or it can be done as a thing in itself with PH competitions that take place at local, national, and international levels.

-At the Agar-Hutton Martial Arts Academy we do not do a lot of PH (Ask me why and I’ll explain, it’s easier to do that face-to-face) but we will fully support any student who wants to try their hand (pun intended) at competition.
+At the Agar-Hutton Tai Chi Academy we do not do a lot of PH (Ask me why and I’ll explain, it’s easier to do that face-to-face) but we will fully support any student who wants to try their hand (pun intended) at competition.

 This is an interesting and somewhat complex issue.
 There are multiple layers to ‘meditation’ from simple relaxation through more intense practices that will put you into a deep state of relaxation and all the way to deep religious and spiritual practices.
 We do NOT teach the religious and spiritual side of meditation because that depends on what religion you belong to.